Greenstand/treetracker-admin-api/README.md

 About more usage of Storybook, check [here](https://storybook.js.org/)

 ## About Redux/Rematch
 We use Rematch, it is a simple shell on Redux.
 Contrast to vanilla Redux, Rematch has fewer boilerplate code.
 Check [here](https://github.com/rematch/rematch) for more detail.

-[Here](remathTutorial.md) is a simple tutorial for people who is not familiar with Redux/Rematch.
+If you are not familiar with Redux/Rematch, please check our [simple tutorial](rematchTutorial.md), there is a REAL example about how to convert a original React component to a Redux-connected component, and how to test it.

 ## Code style guide